 Research: 10% to 34% of patients are not satisfied with knee replacement

-In August 2017, doctors at the University Hospital Leipzig in Germany, opened their published research in the medical journal Patient safety in surgery with this statement:
+In August 2017, doctors at the University Hospital Leipzig in Germany opened their published research in the medical journal Patient Safety in Surgery(10) with this statement:

-- In spite of the improvement of many aspects around Total knee arthroplasty (Total knee replacement), there is still a group of 10% to 34% of patients who is not satisfied with the outcome.
+In spite of the improvement of many aspects around Total knee arthroplasty (total knee replacement), there is still a group of 10% to 34% of patients who are not satisfied with the outcome.

-What these paper deals with is an ever growing population of people for whom knee replacement did not work.
+What this paper deals with is an ever-growing population of people for whom knee replacement did not work.

-In their paper the Leipzig researchers were looking at effective means to help the patient with pain after knee replacement, a brief summary of their findings in presented here:
+In their paper the Leipzig researchers were looking at effective means to help the patient with pain after knee replacement, a brief summary of their findings is presented here:

-The researchers than assessed the following of having some benefits:
+The researchers then assessed the following of having some benefits:

 Harvard Medical School’s findings surrounding the phenomena of continued pain following total knee replacement